The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Observations and MIRI BFE impact on science

 \section{Observations and MIRI BFE impact on science}

-\subsection{The impact of the MIRI BFE on the Imager PSF}
+\subsection{The impact of the MIRI BFE on the imager PSF}

 The data reduction workflow for \textit{JWST} data involves performing a linear regression on each of the pixel voltage integration ramps after these have been corrected for electronic effects; this includes the non-linearity correction \citep{morrison23}.
 If the impact of the MIRI BFE, as seen in Fig.~\ref{fig:bfe_signature_imager}, is not corrected or mitigated, the final estimated slope values from the linear regression (measured in DN per second) end up being systematically higher.
-The impact of this on the MIRI Imager PSF is shown in Fig.~\ref{fig:bfe_miri_imager_impact}.
-We compare the case where, after applying the \textit{JWST} MIRI non-linearity correction, the slope values are computed from performing a linear regression on all the non-saturated frames in each ramp, versus only the first 20 frames in each ramp.
-We then fit a 1D Voigt profile\footnote{The fitting was performed using the \texttt{astropy.modeling} python package \citep{astropy:2013,astropy:2018}.} to the sampled Imager PSF and estimate the profile Full-Width at Half-Maximum (FWHM) empirically based on where the fitted profiles have a signal value equal to half of the peak.
-The FWHM values of the two Voigt profile fits differ by 25\% and the integral of the Voigt profile in the case of the full ramp fit (orange profile) is 8.5~\% larger than the 20 frame ramp fit.
-Conclusively, when using all the non-saturated frames in the ramps, the resulting PSF is fatter and the source integrated photometry makes it appear brighter.
+The impact of this on the MIRI imager PSF is shown in Fig.~\ref{fig:bfe_miri_imager_impact}.
+Here we compare the case where, after flagging and omitting the saturated frames (frames whose signal is above 56.660~DN), and applying the \textit{JWST} MIRI non-linearity correction on the remaining frames, the slope values are manually computed from performing a linear regression on all the remaining frames in each ramp, versus only the first 20 frames in each ramp.
+We then fit a 1D Voigt profile\footnote{The fitting was performed using the \texttt{astropy.modeling} python package \citep{astropy:2013,astropy:2018}.} to the sampled imager PSF and estimate the profile Full-Width at Half-Maximum (FWHM) empirically based on where the fitted profiles have a signal value equal to half of the peak.
+The FWHM values of the two Voigt profile fits differ by 25\%.
+Conclusively, when using all the non-saturated frames in the ramps, as opposed to only a subset of frames at the start of the ramps, the resulting PSF appears fatter.